jessicay1464/sep11-freedom-project/entries/entry02.md

 ##### 12/12/22

 Connecting back to the last blog, my tool is "[Kaboom](kaboomjs.com)".
 During November 14th, I started setting up my tool for [KABOOM](kaboomjs.com).
 But before that I started learning how some basic components work.
 I went to Kaboom's actual website to find out about the starter code and paste it into my ide.
 And I started my coding into it based on the documentaries that I learned.
-Although some failed, but I would have to debug and solve the issue.<br>
+Although some failed, but I would have to debug and solve the issue.
 Starting November 28th, I learned my tool by watching through the YouTube tutorials and reading through the documentaries listed down below in "SOURCES".
 But before actually tinkering with my tool, I needed to make sure that I understood each part.
 Therefore, I started reading through the documents in the [KABOOM](kaboomjs.com) payground and taking notes in my SEP 11 notes by doing bullet points and understanding what  the different property will work.
 Such as
  * `pos(x,y)` //the position of "text" and "sprites"
  * `text()` //renders text
  * `sprite()` //sprites images itself
  * `add([])` //can render both texts and sprites
  * `rotate()` //rotates the sprite
- * `loadSprite()`// it helps load a sprite
+ * `loadSprite()`// it helps load a sprite<br>
 The differnce between a `add` and `load` is that `load` is similar to calling after you `add` it.<br> Adding on the `pos(x, y)`, it randomly selects a postion unless you provide an actual number or value.
 Adding on, `pos (center())` makes the sprite in the center.<br>
 But learning these code, I was able to import my learnings into my code and cretaed my own file, and tinkering such as adding the sprite and the text.